prooheckcp/ProStore/README.md

 # ProStore
-## A small Roblox Data Store Library V1.1
+## A small Roblox Data Store Library V1.2

+## Changes

+ -Fixed auto save
+ -Added session join event

 Pro Store is a small library built in roblox with the purpose of helping you setting up your game database schema.

 - Simple